Sue Barrow

 Visiting Schools and Libraries

-I love meeting groups of children and young people.
-They always have interesting questions to ask, like, ‘How much money do you make from your stories?!’
+Meeting groups of schoolchildren of all ages is one of the best things about being a writer!
+They invariably have interesting questions to ask, like, ‘How much money do you make from your stories?!’

 A visit from Cardiff author Sue Barrow brought the hard-hitting subject of human trafficking to life in an engaging and sensitive way.
 Our Year 9 pupils were gripped by her reading from Sold and, after the quiz that followed, the hall was a flurry of hands.
 Educational and entertaining, I can thoroughly recommend a workshop with this author.